xcore/sw_motor_control/doc/sw-guide/pwm.rst

 To achieve the behaviour needed the PWM services are all written in assembly language.
 This is done to achieve a fine grained control over the instruction sequences required to load up the buffers in the ports and also the port timers.

-The PWM service pulls the required data for outputting to the ports from a shared memory location.
+The PWM service pulls the required data from a shared memory location.
 This is a *double buffered* scheme where the client will update the memory area that is not currently in use and then inform the service via a channel which memory location it should look at for the output data.
 The update sequence is looked at in more detail in the discussion of the client implementation.

-Operation of the full inverter mode is the most complex, so this will be the case that is dealt with here.
-The other modes (simple three channel and BLDC commutation) are derived from this inverter implementation and thus do not need separate explanation.

-We will therefore be covering the operation that is found in

-``module_dsc_pwm/src/dsc/pwm_svr/inv_svr/``

 PWM service port initialisation ``pwm_service_inv.xc``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~